MarkHershey/arxiv-dl/README.md

 [![](https://img.shields.io/badge/license-MIT-blue)](https://github.com/MarkHershey/arxiv-dl/blob/master/LICENSE)
 [![](https://img.shields.io/badge/code%20style-black-black)](https://github.com/psf/black)

-_Disclaimer: This is a highly-opinionated CLI tool for downloading papers.
+_Disclaimer: This is a highly-opinionated command-line tool for downloading papers.
 It priorities ease of use for researchers.
 Obviously, this is not an official project._

 ## What does it do?

 -   Support downloading papers from [ArXiv](https://arxiv.org/), [CVPR, ICCV, WACV](https://openaccess.thecvf.com/menu) via simple CLI.
--   Support downloading speedup by using [aria2c](https://aria2.github.io/).
+-   Support downloading speedup by using [aria2](https://aria2.github.io/).
 -   Retrieve the paper's metadata such as:
     -   Title, Abstract, Year
     -   Authors